Manav-20/Sentiment-Button-app/README.md

 ![This is an image](https://miro.medium.com/proxy/1*_JW1JaMpK_fVGld8pd1_JQ.gif)

-It is a smart review system for general store, restaurents, Shoping Malls etc.
+It is a smart review system for general store, restaurents, Shopping Malls etc.
 This project involves building an app on [MIT app inventor](https://appinventor.mit.edu/) for reciving user review and connecting it to [Thinkspeak cloud service](https://thingspeak.com/) for uploading data and providing analysis of the collected review.

 ## Getting started